 ABEM MOC consists of activities grouped into four components.
 To be considered to be “meeting MOC requirements,” ABEM-certified emergency physicians (diplomates) must participate in a variety of activities within specific time periods.
 These activities can be grouped into four general categories:

-Lifelong Learning and Self Assessment (LLSA)
+Lifelong Learning and Self Assessment (LLSA) - LLSA Tests

 The primary goal of LLSA activities is to promote continuous professional development.
 ABEM facilitates this learning by identifying an annual set of LLSA readings to guide diplomates in self-study of recent Emergency Medicine literature.
 Physicians then take an open-book, multiple choice test based on the readings.
+Diplomates are required to complete four LLSA tests during each of their five-year certification periods.
+Diplomates can opt for the continuing medical education (CME) activity associated with each LLSA test.

 Assessment of Practice Performance (APP)